grilo/citadel/docs/about.rst

 likes.
 The goal is to provide autonomy and allow the developer to decouple his/her project from the standard lifecycle tools such as Jenkins.

+The citadel.yml file (by default, it can be anything else) describes your project's lifecycle.
+It's not an executor/runner by itself, it simply translates whatever there is in the yml file into standard bash which can then be executed at your discretion.

 By describing the build/deployment using a yaml file (the complexity will vary depending on the requirements), you can now run your application's lifecycle in any environment (currently it must support bash).
 This means that any